phuse-org/SENDConform/README.md

 # Study Data Conformance and Validation

+**SENDConform** is a proof of concept project investigating submission and validation of data generated from nonclinical (animal) studies.
+The work is divided into two sub-projects:
+1) FDA Submission Criteria
+2) Modeling and validating nonclinical (SEND) data

-**SENDConform** is a Proof of Concept for representing SEND conformance checks using Shapes Constraint Language (SHACL).
+Constraints are represented using Shapes Constraint Language (SHACL).
 The goal is to increase efficiency by decreasing labor-intensive checks performed by both study sponsors and regulatory agencies.
-It is a subproject of "Going Translational With Linked Data ( [GoTWLD](<https://github.com/phuse-org/CTDasRDF>) )"
+The project is built upon previous work in the PhUSE project "Going Translational With Linked Data ( [GoTWLD](<https://github.com/phuse-org/CTDasRDF>) ) which focussed on SDTM data from clinical studies."

 To View on Github Pages:  https://phuse-org.github.io/SENDConform